-We hope you can enjoy these fun activities on campus this summer.
+We hope you can enjoy these fun activities on campus this fall

-The Healthy Viking personal training program continues through the summer.
-Andrew Scharine is a senior kinesiology major at UW-Oshkosh and will be conducting personal training session all summer long at no cost.
+The Healthy Viking personal training program continues again this year.
+Andrew Scharine is a senior kinesiology major at UW-Oshkosh and will be conducting personal training sessions this term at no cost.
 He is an easy-going people person with a passion for health and fitness.
-He can be reached at email@example.com.
+He can be reached at firstname.lastname@example.org.

 Come join us this summer for the following summer fitness classes starting June 15th: